Skip to main content

 wraith-stealth-lockLock ScriptVerifies secp256k1 signatures for stealth Cells

-wraith-names-typeType Script.wraith name registration (future)
+wraith-names-typeType Script.wraith name registration and resolution

 wraith-stealth-lock